April 29, 2025

 How do I edit a TikTok video I already posted?

 You can't edit a TikTok video after posting it.
+TikTok gives you seven days to edit captions and descriptions, but not the video content itself.
 The best option is to save the video, delete it from your account, and re-upload a revised version.
+This limitation makes it especially important to get your editing right before posting.

 How do I edit a TikTok video from my gallery?